 Keep your reasons focused on you.
-It is easy to make sweeping statements reminiscent of academic essays (eg ‘The built environment shapes our experiences of the world around us’), which don’t unambiguously state why property is important to you.
+It is easy to make sweeping statement reminiscent of academic essays (eg. ‘The built environment shapes out experiences of the world around us’), which don’t unambiguously state why property is important you.

 In your answers, you should indicate that you know what a property surveyor does day-to-day, that you know about the process of becoming chartered and that you know about typical career progression.
 Then you should say why you are excited by this and how it suits your abilities.
-‘This is an important differentiator in a competitive market,’ says Emma.
+Recruiters have previously told us that this is an important differentiator when it comes to standing out in a competitive recruitment market.

-For example, you could talk about the amount of negotiation needed in an agency role, and call upon your own experiences of negotiating to prove you are suited to such a career.
-Negotiating rents with your student landlord or a discount on your insurance premiums would show that you have what it takes.
+For example, if you are applying to an agency role, you could show that you are aware of the amount of negotiation involved in this, calling upon your own experiences of negotiation to prove you are suited to such a career.
+This experience could be from a part-time job, or as part of a role on a society committee, or even from negotiating rents with your student landlord or a discount on your insurance premiums would show that you have what it takes.

 You should also take the same approach when writing about the employer.
-Do your research on the firm and use your new-found knowledge to say exactly how you would suit them and they would suit you: ‘Candidates should use their research to explain why they want to work for the employer they’re applying to rather than their competitors,’ says Emma.
+Do your research on the firm and use your new-found knowledge to say exactly how you would suit them and they would suit you.
+How will the employer (and what the employer offers) help you to achieve your career ambitions, and why do you want to work for that property firm in particular?